dingogap/03-JavaScript-Password-Generator/README.md

     * upper case charcaters
     * numbers
     * special characters
-    * At least 1 character set must be used
+    * at least 1 character set must be used

 ## Password Generator Website Link
 Click the link to visit the deployed wbsite: [Password Generator][def1].